recuturlshortener/recut/README.md

 # Recut URL Shortener API

-[CLick Here](https://app.recut.in/developers) to see Recut URL Shortener API and Documentation
+[Click Here](https://app.recut.in/developers) to see Recut URL Shortener API and Documentation

 ## Features